Rijgersberg/GEITje/README-en.md

 Send me an [email](mailto:edwin@edwinrijgersberg.nl) or a message on [Twitter](https://twitter.com/E_Rijgersberg) or [Mastodon](https://mastodon.social/@rijgersberg).
 Or open an issue here on GitHub, of course.

-More background on the development of GEITje can (soon) be found on my blog: [GoingDutch.ai](https://goingdutch.ai).
+More background on the development of GEITje can be found on my blog: [GoingDutch.ai](https://goingdutch.ai).

 🤖 Model